tigera/docs/calico-enterprise/network-policy/networksets.mdx

 - Avoid overlapping IP addresses/subnets in networkset/globalnetworkset definitions

-The following table provide guidance on efficient use of network sets.
+The following table provides guidance on the efficient use of network sets.

 | Policy                                                       | Network set                            | Results                                                      |
 | ------------------------------------------------------------ | -------------------------------------- | ------------------------------------------------------------ |